-- (a) Under the Plan, the maximum number of Common Shares which may be reserved for issuance shall be ten percent (10%) of the issued and outstanding Common Shares.
-Further, provided that disinterested shareholder approval has been obtained, it shall be permissible under the Plan to issue a number of shares to insiders upon the exercise of stock options, taken together with any outstanding options granted under any previous stock option plans or grants within a one year period that exceeds 10% of the outstanding listed shares (the "Additional Options") (provided that the number of outstanding options at any time does not exceed 10% of the issued shares); - (b) If there is a change in the outstanding Common Shares by reason of any stock dividend or any recapitalization, amalgamation, subdivision, consolidation, combination or exchange of shares, or other corporate change, the Board shall make, subject to the prior approval of the relevant stock exchanges, appropriate substitution or adjustment in: - (i) the number or kind of shares or other securities reserved for issuance pursuant to the Plan, and provided, however, that no substitution or adjustment shall obligate the Company to issue or sell fractional shares.
+- (a) Under the Plan, the aggregate maximum number of Common Shares which may be reserved for issuance shall be ten percent (10%) of the total number of Common Shares issued and outstanding from time to time.
+Any Common Shares subject to an Option which for any reason is cancelled, terminated, settled for cash, surrendered, forfeited or expired without having been exercised shall again be available for grants under the Plan.
+Any Common Shares subject to an Option which has been exercised by a Participant, shall again be available for grants under the Plan. - (b) If there is a change in the outstanding Common Shares by reason of any stock dividend or any recapitalization, amalgamation, subdivision, consolidation, combination or exchange of shares, or other corporate change, the Board shall make, subject to the prior approval of the relevant stock exchanges, appropriate substitution or adjustment in: - (i) the number or kind of shares or other securities reserved for issuance pursuant to the Plan, and - (ii) the number and kind of shares subject to unexercised Options theretofore granted and in the options price of such shares;

+provided, however, that no substitution or adjustment shall obligate the Company to issue or sell fractional shares.
 If the Company is reorganized, amalgamated with another corporation or consolidated, the Board shall make such provisions for the protection of the rights of Participants as the Board in its discretion deems appropriate.